dennismarks/Ontario-Lease-Wizard/d1/product-and-planning.md

 # Highlights
 We realized very early on that the human planning and team management would need to have a very laid out process.
 A team of 4 has a much different dynamic than a team of 7.

 A team of 4 can “self organize” to a certain extent.
-There is less work to do, each person can take ownership of one section, non overlapping parts of the project.
+- there is less work to do
+- each person can take ownership of one section
+- non overlapping parts of the project

 A team of 7 needs better communication, times set up directly for meetings as it’s much harder to organize 7 people than 4 people ad-hoc.
 One single chat, i.e facebook messenger, gets clogged very quickly with different people talking about different things and scrolling up to find something from a few days ago might be an impossible task.